Verlinden Productions

 702U.S.
 Paratroops WWII

 711U.S.
-Infantry WWII Rifleman & Bar Gunner
+Infantry WWII Rifleman and Bar Gunner

 727U.S.
 Infantry w/Overcoat Europe